ghsioux-octodemo/deploy-ghes-azure-terraform/README.md

 For additional variables, see the `variables.tf` and `terraform.tfvars` files.

-The section ["Getting Started"](#getting-started) below is a copy of the original README.md with some modifications, including all the required `az` command to setup properly the Azure environment.
+All the remaining of this README is a copy of [the original one](https://github.com/Azure-Samples/terraform-github-actions), except the ["Getting Started"](#getting-started) section where I've all the required `az` command to setup properly the Azure environment.

 ## Architecture